 We recommend that junior, senior, and students over 21 years of age explore all of their options in housing since we are not able to guarantee housing for these students.
 Placement will be based on availability, need, and date the application is received.

 Applications are accepted as soon as May 1st, on an on-going basis throughout the academic year.
-If an application is received prior to May 1st, the student will have a May 1st priority (as opposed to the date they turned in the application, i.e. an April application would get May 1st priority).
+If an application is received prior to May 1st, the student will have a May 1st priority (i.e. an April application would receive May 1st priority, as opposed to the date they turned in the application).

 Commuter and Transfer Student Services / Collegia Program staff is available to assist commuter students identify available resources and to provide housing, transportation and parking information.
-Click here for more support and resources.
+Click here for additional support and resources.